shgandhi/s9115hga/hw/read/2/README.md

 ###(iii) Artifacts:

 * (iii1) **Motivation:**  While generating tests from the source code satisfying a certain coverage criteria, the fundamental assumptions are that all coverage goals are equally important, equally difficult to reach and independent of each other.
-The general approach of devising a test case that exercises a particular coverage goal at a time, ignores the possibility of a coverage goal being infeasible, or difficult to satisfy or causing collateral coverage.
-These problems cannot be efficiently predicted, hence the authors proposed an approach to mitigate them.
+This flawed assumption motivated the authors to challenge the general approach that worked along devising a test case that exercises a particular coverage goal at a time, ignoring the possibility of a coverage goal being infeasible, or difficult to satisfy or causing collateral coverage.
+These problems cannot be efficiently predicted, which led the authors to propose an approach to mitigate them.
 Instead of tackling individual coverage goals with distinct test cases, the authors suggested an approach to optimize the entire test suite towards satisfying a coverage criteria.

 * (iii2) **Related Work:**
  * A. Arcuri and X. Yao, _“Search based software testing of object-oriented containers,”_ Information Sciences, vol. 178, no. 15, pp. 3075–3095, 2008.